GSA/resources.data.gov/pages/_resources/open-data.md

 ---
-name: Business case for open data
+resource_name: Business case for open data
 slug: open-data
 description: Six reasons why making your agency's data open and accessible is a good business decision.